 It's a tax on income you never made.
 Accountants call it phantom income.
 Bettors who get hit by it call it something else.

 This rule applies to every form of legal gambling โ sports betting, poker, casino games, horse racing, lottery winnings, daily fantasy.
-The example below uses sports betting because that's where most casual bettors first run into it, but the math hits identically for any wager you place.
+The mechanism is the same regardless of where you wager.

 The IRS counts every winning bet as taxable income.
 Every winning bet, individually.
-Lose them all back?
+Lose them all back the next week?
 Your losses are deductible โ but only if you itemize.

 About 90% of Americans take the standard deduction.
 They never get to deduct gambling losses at all.
 They pay tax on gross winnings as if those winnings stayed in their pocket.
 They didn't.

 You have eight months.
 Tax year 2026 is currently in progress.
-Every wager you place between now and December 31 will be subject to the new rule when you file in April 2027.
+Every wager you place between now and December 31 will be subject to the new 90% cap when you file in April 2027.

 Knowing the math is the first step.
 Joining the fight to repeal the OBBBA cap before it lands is the second.
 There's no third step that doesn't involve a tax bill nobody warned you about.